crnbrdrck/Monopoly/Server.md

 ## State
 The Server will have the following pieces of state:

-1. Map of player_ids to addresses
+1. Map of player_ids to socket objects
     - This is to allow the Board to send messages based solely on player_id alone

 2. An instance of the Board class